Holley Crap, It’s Closed

 The best part about this closure is that the house’s historically significant features will be protected thanks to Historic New England’s Stewardship Program.

-The following is from an article titled, “Historic Holley-Williams House Returns to Private Ownership.”
+The following is from a (now disappeared) article titled, “Historic Holley-Williams House Returns to Private Ownership.”

 The preservation restrictions held by Historic New England serve to protect the historically and architecturally important features of the Holley-Williams House and its associated outbuildings as well as significant landscape elements.

 That’s all well and good (very good, actually).
-Let’s get some more info on what the museum was like though, via excerpts from the Litchfield Times:
+Let’s get some more info on what the museum was like though, via excerpts from the (link long dead) Litchfield Times:

 The house—actually two stages from different periods joined together—was the home of the Holley family, ironmongers and later manufacturers of high-grade pocketknives.
 The house consists of the original Salisbury ironmaster’s house built in 1768 and the connected Federal period home of the Holley and Williams families, built in 1808 as an addition by John Milton Holley.